Designing a D&D Session Template in Notion: A Comprehensive Guide for Planning and Documenting Your Tabletop RPG Adventures

 5. Customize Your Template

-Notion offers various customization options to make your template both visually appealing and highly functional.
-You can:
+Notion offers various customization options to make your template visually appealing and highly functional.
+Consider the following enhancements:

-• Create checkboxes for tracking progress or task completion.
+• Checkboxes: Create checklists for tracking progress or task completion.

-• Add images, videos, or audio files to supplement your session planning.
+• Multimedia: Add images, videos, or audio files to supplement your session planning.

 6. Duplicate and Modify for Each Session